duniter/duniter-v2s/docs/api/manual.md

 # Manual for wallet developers

-This functionnal documentation presents how wallets can interact with the blockchain.
+This functional documentation presents how wallets can interact with the blockchain.
 It is intended to complete the [runtime calls documentation](./runtime-calls.md) in a runtime-specific way to fit the real needs of wallet developers.

 Only ĞDev is covered for now.